 Ground Breaking Ceremony & Piling Work

-On the 13th of July 2010, the groundbreaking ceremony was held at Aviation Park Road, with invited guests witnessing a drifting event on the day.
-Following the groundbreaking ceremony, SGChangi announced it would begin construction in August of the year.
+On the 13th of July 2010, the groundbreaking ceremony was held at Aviation Park Road, with invited guests treated to a drifting event.
+Following the groundbreaking ceremony, SGChangi announced it would begin construction in August of that year.

-In construction, piling is one of the critical early steps that are required before any building work can begin.
-Despite SGChangi’s announcements, the piling contracts were only awarded in October, with piling works only beginning in December.
+In construction, piling is one of the critical early steps which are required for work to begin.
+Despite SGChangi’s announcements, the piling contracts were only awarded in October, with work only beginning in December.
 CSC Holdings were appointed as contractors for the piling works.

 Piling work lasted a mere 1 and a half months, with CSC halting any further piling work in the middle of January.
 This was reportedly due to SG Changi failing to pay an instalment to CSC.
 At the time of stoppage, only 1000 of the 6000 points had piled into the ground.
 SGChangi also came under probing from the Corrupt Practices Investigatory Bureau (CPIB) during this time.